-Pituitary tumors – Most tumors on the pea-sized “master” endocrine gland, which controls the other glands, are not cancerous.
-These tumors can cause hormonal imbalances and vision loss.
+Pituitary tumors – Most of these tumors on the pea-sized “master” endocrine gland are not cancerous.
+Because the pituitary controls the other glands, these can cause hormonal imbalances.
 Read more about pituitary tumors.

 Acoustic Neuroma – These rare, usually slow-growing tumors are usually benign.
-Because they develop on the nerve leading from the inner ear to the brain, hey can lead to hearing and balance problems.
+Because they develop on the nerve leading from the inner ear to the brain, they can lead to hearing and balance problems.

 As an academic medical center, our doctors have access to the latest technologies and research to guide their treatment choices — whether it be open surgery or a minimally invasive technique.

 UMMC’s Gamma Knife Center offers patients with some skull base tumors the option for a non-invasive, precise dose of radiation that carries fewer side effects than traditional radiation treatments.
 For patients with complex tumors, our team also partners with the Maryland Proton Treatment Center, which offers a highly advanced and precise form of radiation therapy.